 With Ice Cube in peak form, a pre-Oscar Brie Larson owning her role, and two charismatic superstar leads in Channing Tatum and Jonah Hill, it’s no wonder the film spawned a sequel, 22 Jump Street.

-If you want to make an action-comedy like 21 Jump Street, you’d better learn how to write and shoot action scenes like a real-deal action director would.
+If you want to make an action-comedy like 21 Jump Street, you’d better learn how to write and shoot action scenes as a real-deal action director would.

 And then, of course, loosen up and make it funny.